CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

-boneclones lists as 171,118,116 paper gives the XCB as 113mm, or 56.5 i'm printing at 56.5, or 271.71% scale whoa - https://www.morphosource.org/concern/media/000005965. need to revist this print. super high qlality of this fossil i think. i have requested for download.
+boneclones lists as 171,118,116 paper gives the XCB as 113mm, or 56.5 i'm printing at 56.5, or 271.71% scale whoa - https://www.morphosource.org/concern/media/000005965. need to revist this print. super high qlality of this fossil i think. scale looks to be basically dead on of gordon's published 149

 [twiggy, OH 24](https://sketchfab.com/3d-models/homo-habilis-twiggy-255074b073074c81a2d9764dc8ff21a2) decent. once you slice it it's not bad x:58 @50%